 CMIN 258.
 COMMUNICATING THE GOSPEL.
 This course is designed to train students in the concepts and skills necessary to effectively communicate from the scripture.
 This phase of the Christian Ministry curriculum will focus on general communication skills, sermon design, preaching technique, with special emphasis on teaching and preaching the Word of God.
-This course satisfies the Writing Intensive (WI) and Speaking Intensive (SI) requirements for the Christian Ministries major.
-Fall semester only, three hours.
+This course is designated Writing Intensive (WI) and Speaking Intensive (SI).